Preparing a Film Pitch TEMPLATE

 INFLUENCES and EXAMPLES

-• List directors or other filmmakers FROM YOUR CHOSEN GENRE you are using for research and inspiration
+• List directors, game designers, songwriters, or other creations FROM YOUR CHOSEN GENRE you are using for research and inspiration

-• List scenes FROM YOUR CHOSEN GENRE you are using for research and inspiration
+• List scenes, game elements, and song sections FROM YOUR CHOSEN GENRE you are using for research and inspiration

-• Embed video clips of scenes that may influence or inspire stylistic choices in your film
+• Embed video clips of scenes, gameplay, or songs that may influence or inspire stylistic choices

 The Brain, Learning, and Creativity Notes TEMPLATE